Ravenports/Ravenports/README.md

 The conspiracy directory contains all the buildsheets.
 These single files are the complete recipe for building the software for which they were created.
-These buildsheets are not meant to be viewed directly, as their information can be queries by the raven tool.
+These buildsheets are not meant to be viewed directly, as their information can be queries by the ravenadm tool.
 The conspiracy buildsheets are "compiled" from source ports and getting the latest ports is accomplished by updating this directory.

-  3. **Raven tool:**
+  3. **Raven administration tool:**
-Raven is the administration tool for Ravenports.
+The administration tool for Ravenports is ravenadm.
 It can query the ports for many types of information like a database.
 It can build packages in parallel (think synth interface).
 It controls the build environment such that it is the same across users, even if those